-Sitting down with a calculator or a software program to figure out what you owe Uncle Sam is nobody's idea of a good time, but here's some news that might brighten your outlook.
-You have a wide range of tactics at your disposal to make sure your tax bill is no more than it has to be.
+Sitting down with a calculator or a software program to figure out what you might owe Uncle Sam at tax time is nobody's idea of a good time, but you have a wide range of tactics at your disposal to make sure your tax bill is no more than it has to be.
 You might be surprised by all your options.

 What Are You Looking For?

 Some deductions are movable as well.
-If you have a choice between using a certain deduction in one year but not both, consider moving the deduction to the year when you're in the higher tax bracket so it will do you the most good.
+If you have a choice between using a certain deduction in one tax year or another but not both, consider moving it to the year you'll in the higher tax bracket.
+This is where it will do you the best.

-Next, you'll want to identify your adjusted gross income or AGI for 2017 and again for 2018.
-Many deductions and credits have phase-out thresholds—if you earn more than this amount, you either can't claim them or you can only claim a reduced credit if your AGI is more than these amounts.
+Many tax deductions and tax credits have phase-out thresholds and this is where your AGI comes into play.
+You either can't claim them or you can only claim a reduced credit if your AGI is more than these amounts.
 Is your AGI in either year approaching the phase-out limit for any deductions or credits you might be eligible for?

 If so, consider ways to shift income or boost adjustments to income to keep your AGI at your desired target.